peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * Wishlist Page
     * Errors reported for Duplicate IDs on the inputs 'date-found' and 'notes' in the Add Coin modal (see [here](images/HTML-DuplicateError.png)).
     Modified the HTML and associated route in the app.py file to use unique IDs.
 Repeated the test and no errors found.

+* Contact Us Page
+    * No errors reported.

+* Add Coin Page
+    * Two errors reported - see [here](images/HTML-AddCoinError.png) for details.
+These are related to the custom JS code added to validate the materialize select items.
+Didn't want to edit the code in anyway so the errors remain.

+* Edit Coin Page
+    * Two errors reported - see [here](images/HTML-AddCoinError.png) for details.
+These are related to the custom JS code added to validate the materialize select items.
+Didn't want to edit the code in anyway so the errors remain.